double-great/alt-text/README.md

 The usefulness of alt text can be subjective.
 Context, detail, length, and relevance contribute to the quality of the description.
 Determining alt text quality is a manual effort, but there are patterns to avoid.

-`altText` checks for common issues found in alt text and suggests improvements.
+This library checks for common issues found in alt text and suggests improvements.

 Are you writing in markdown?
 We recommend using [remark-lint-alt-text](https://github.com/double-great/remark-lint-alt-text).